2020 State and Federal Legislative & Regulatory Priorities

 - Increase overall funding dedicated to diabetes research, programs, and clinical translation of research, including, but not limited to:

-- Diabetes research and prevention programs in states.
+- Diabetes research and prevention programs in states and

 - Innovative funding for diabetes research and programs.